-(b) Balances with related parties (continued)

-- (i) Payable to Feishang Enterprise by Feishang Management represented the net amount of loans from Feishang Enterprise.
+- (b) Balances with related companies (continued) - (i) The payable to Feishang Enterprise by Feishang Management represents the net amount of advance from Feishang Enterprise.
 The balance is unsecured and interest-free.
-The balance is repayable when the Group is in a position to settle the amounts due without having a detrimental impact on the financial resources of the Group. - (ii) Payable to Feishang Group represented the acquisition of Feishang Anthracite Resources Limited.
-The balance is unsecured and interestfree.
-The balance is repayable when the Group is in a position to settle the amounts due without having a detrimental impact on the financial resources of the Group.

-(c) Compensation of key management personnel of the Group
+The balance is repayable when the Group is in a position to settle the amounts due without having a detrimental impact on the financial resources of the Group. - (ii) The payable to Feishang Group represents the net amount of advance from Feishang Group.
+The balance is unsecured and interest-free.
+The balance is repayable when the Group is in a position to settle the amounts due without having a detrimental impact on the financial resources of the Group. - (iii) The payable to Anka Capital by CHNR represents the net amount of advance from Anka Capital.
+The balance is unsecured and interest-free.
+The balance is repayable when the Group is in a position to settle the amounts due without having a detrimental impact on the financial resources of the Group. - (c) Compensation of key management personnel of the Group

 Year Ended December 31,

-2017 2018 18 2019 2019
+2019 2020 2020

 CNY CNY US\$

+590 (20) 550 95

-Wages, salaries and allowances 264 580 629 90
+Wages, salaries and allowances 580 629 552 85

-Housing subsidies 2 16 16 2
+Housing subsidies 16 16 15 2

-Contribution to pension plans 29 75 75 11
+Contribution to pension plans 75 75 71 11

-295 671 720 103
+671 720 638 98